Semiconductor Liquid Cooling

 Semiconductors are key components used in the manufacture of transistors, diodes and integrated circuits.
 As demand for high-power computing has increased, so has demand for densely packaged semiconductor devices.
 While in use, semiconductors generate a high level of thermal energy, and smaller packages make that energy more difficult to regulate.

 When a semiconductor device or chip overheats, its functionality can slow down or fail completely, leading to data loss and system crashes.
 Traditionally, engineers have used air cooling systems to keep the temperature of electronic components under control.
 However, air cooling can no longer keep up with the heat generated by increasingly powerful and compact systems.
-Semiconductor liquid cooling offers an effective alternative for temperature control.
+Semiconductor liquid cooling systems offer an effective alternative for temperature control.
 Microchannel cold plates for semiconductors circulate coolant fluids with high thermal conductivity evenly over the entire heated surface of the chip.

 At Mikros Technologies, we design and manufacture microchannel cold plates for semiconductor cooling applications.